 Overall, it's a short hike, but you might end up walking quite far depending on how many flights of stairs you climb or which trails you take at the top.
 We chose to climb the stairs leading to The Eagle’s Nest, because the other stairwell was very icy.
 After 224 steep steps up, we made it to the overlook to take in the panoramic views of the falls and the incredible Pillars of Hercules that surround it.

 Most of the falls were frozen, but we could still hear water gushing under the tunnels of ice that were hiding it.
 It was stunning to see, and the views were great, but we were very chilly at that height.
 We decided to head back down the stairs and the trail toward the car after only about five minutes at the top.
+(You can see and read more about this quick hike in my seperate blog post, here!)

 When we got to the car, we decided that our next stop would be The Garden of the Gods before heading into town.
 It was a 15 minute drive from the Broadmoor to The Garden of The Gods.
 We drove through the park stopping along Ridge Road to take pictures at every viewpoint or pull off available.